wacncontent/CustomizeTool/removeCommentOutput/articles/vs-azure-tools-diagnostics-for-cloud-services-and-virtual-machines.md

 ## View the diagnostics data

-After you’ve collected the diagnostics data for a cloud service or a virtual machine, you can view it.
+After you've collected the diagnostics data for a cloud service or a virtual machine, you can view it.

 ### To view cloud service diagnostics data